realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 This can be surprising when you call a function like this expecting it
-to return unit, and really it never returns.
-The type-checker won't
+to return unit.
+The type-checker won't necessarily complain in such a
-necessarily complain in such a case.
+case.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 20))
 ```

-With a name like `loop_forever`, the meaning is clear enough in this
+With a name like `loop_forever`, the meaning is clear enough.
+But
-case.
-But with something like `Scheduler.go`, the fact that it never
+with something like `Scheduler.go`, the fact that it never returns is
-returns is less clear, and so we use the type system to make it more
+less clear, and so we use the type system to make it more explicit by
-explicit by giving it a return type of `never_returns`.
-To make it
+giving it a return type of `never_returns`.
+Let's do the same trick
-clearer how this works, let's do the same trick with `loop_forever`.
+with `loop_forever`.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 21))
 ```

 The type `never_returns` is uninhabited, so a function can't return a
-value of type `never_returns`, which means only functions that never
+value of type `never_returns`, which means only a function that never
-return can have it as their return type!
-Now, if we rewrite our
+return can have `never_returns` as its return type!
+Now, if we
-`do_stuff` function, we'll get a helpful type error.
+rewrite our `do_stuff` function, we'll get a helpful type error.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 22))